electron/electron/docs/api/session.md

 patterns that will be used to filter out the requests that do not match the URL patterns.
 If the `filter` is omitted then all requests will be matched.

-For certain events the `listener` is required to return an object that describes how to handle the request, users can specify the `cancel` property to `true` to cancel the request.
+For certain events the `listener` is passed with a `callback`, which should be called with an `response` object when `listener` has done its work.

 ```javascript
 // Modify the user agent for all requests to the following urls.